 Planetario de Medellín (Planetarium of Medellín) is a space museum located in north Medellín that is very popular and is worth seeing.
 It has many exhibits dedicated to the exploration and education about space, our planet and solar system.

+Also, we included Planetario de Medellín in our list of the 12 best Medellín museums.
 Note the above photo of Planetario de Medellín is by Yimicorrea.